otomatonom/git-gud/README.md

     >

 Using 'exit' will close the program.
+The dictionary values will not be saved.

 ## Contributing